-James C. Lester is a Distinguished Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
-He is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI).
-His research on personalized learning technologies ranges from intelligent tutoring systems and game-based learning environments to affective computing, computational models of narrative, and natural language tutorial dialogue.
-The adaptive learning environments he and his colleagues develop have been used by thousands of students in K-12 classrooms throughout the US and internationally.
+James C. Lester is Distinguished University Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
+His research centers on transforming education with artificial intelligence.
+His current work ranges from adaptive learning environments and multimodal learning analytics to intelligent game-based learning environments, computational models of interactive narrative, and affective computing.
+The AI-augmented learning environments he and his team create have been used by thousands of K-12 students around the globe.

-Prof. Lester is the author of more than two hundred publications, primarily in the area of artificial intelligence technologies for education.
-His research program has been supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the National Institute of Standards and Technologies (NIST), the Army Research Laboratory (ARL), DARPA, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
-Additional support has been provided by the SAS Institute, the William and Flora Hewlett Foundation, EDUCAUSE, and the Bill & Melinda Gates Foundation.
+Prof. Lester is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI).
+He is the author of more than two hundred publications, primarily in the area of AI technologies for education.
+His research program is supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the National Institute of Standards and Technologies (NIST), and the Army Futures Command.
+Additional support has been provided by the Social Sciences and Humanities Research Council of Canada, the Army Research Laboratory (ARL), DARPA, the William and Flora Hewlett Foundation, and the Bill & Melinda Gates Foundation.